Make each drink a healthy one with these tips for buying, making and ordering healthier drinks

 Ordering drinks outside the home?
 Make them healthier ones with the following tips.

-Lower your sugar level.
+Lower your sugar level fortified.
 Soya bean milk, a good source of calcium that is also lactose free, is good for you — until sugar syrup is ladled in.
 Cut the syrup to 25 percent, or down to zero if you can handle it.

 Ordering bubble tea?
 Skip the toppings such as pearls and jellies, and you’ll eliminate about a third of the calories.
 Alternatively, pick something healthier, such as Gong Cha’s oat cereal topping.

 Keep an eye on your sugar level — 50 percent sugar may sound modest, but an average drink with no toppings actually contains about 25g of sugar, or about five teaspoons.
 That’s almost half the daily recommended intake of 45-55g of sugar.
 Cut your sugar level to 25 percent instead, and look for drinks with the HCS logo.
-Examples include Oolong tea, Taiwan Black Tea and Alisan Tea from Gong Cha.
+Examples include Oolong tea, Taiwan Black Tea and Alisan Tea.

 siu dai.
 At the coffee shop,